How Much Does an At-fault Accident Affect My Rate?

 - The total cost of claims against you

-Now that you’ve got an understanding about how at-fault accidents can raise your rates, you're probably asking yourself “Will my insurance rates go up after a no-fault accident?”
+Now that you’ve got an understanding about how at-fault accidents can raise your rates, you're probably asking yourself “Will my insurance go up for a no-fault accident?”
 After you file a claim with your insurance company, you may see your premium increase.
 Whether your rate actually goes up after a not-at-fault accident varies by insurance company.
 With each new claim, your odds of watching your rates go up is a possibility.

 When purchasing insurance, remember to shop around and talk to an agent about how your premium will be impacted if you file a claim for an accident that wasn’t your fault.
+Remember to ask them, “How long do insurance rates stay up after an accident?” as well.
+By getting details before you sign, you’ll be more likely to find coverage that fits your needs.

 How to Save on Auto Insurance